Pokémon Stadium: Reception

 Pokémon Stadium received mostly positive reviews from critics, attaining a score of 78.60% on review aggregator GameRankings based on 26 reviews.
 The connectivity features between Pokémon Stadium and Pokémon Red, Blue, and Yellow were considered highlights of the game, with GameSpot writer Jeff Gerstmann stating it to be the game's "main hook".
 IGN writer Peer Schneider felt that the main appeal was seeing Pokémon in 3D, and highlighted other features, such as being able to play the Game Boy games on a television, but elaborated that, without Pokémon transferred from the Game Boy games, the battles felt meaningless to him.
 Game Revolution staff also felt the reliance on Game Boy features made battles feel more hollow, as otherwise players were forced to rely on unreliable rental Pokémon.
 RPGamer writer Ben Martin was critical of the game for similar reasons, criticizing the game as being an "add-on" to the Game Boy games.

 Game Revolution staff believed that the game expanded upon the competitive mechanics of the main series games, but also felt that the gameplay quickly became repetitive.
 They felt that players would lose interest unless they played Pokémon series games "religiously".
 Martin felt that while it was easy to understand for young players, the lack of a plot or significant goal made battles quickly lose meaning.
 The mini-games received negative reception from critics such as Gerstmann and Schneider, who found them too simple, with Gerstmann comparing them negatively to the mini-games in the Mario Party series, while Schneider felt some games were better than others.
 Game Revolution staff were more positive, stating that they the games were fun despite their simplicity.
 Martin enjoyed the mini-games, but felt that they were too limited, wishing that the mini-games present could be customized and for further mini-games beyond the available selection.

 The player's Dragonite faces off against the opponent's Parasect.
 GameSpot writer Jeff Gerstmann complimented the models in the game, but said the background visuals were "lackluster".

 The visuals were praised by critics; Gerstmann felt they were a step up from the models used in Pokémon Snap, though noted that the animations were a "little drab" due to the animations being limited to performing their attacks and reacting to attacks, wishing that they would have had physical contact between the two Pokémon.
 Despite this misgiving, he felt the attack effects were well done.
 Despite finding the background visuals lackluster, Schneider enjoyed the Pokémon models, appreciating how closely they resembled their anime counterparts and how Pokémon species' size differences were illustrated.
 GameFan and Nintendo Power also highlighted the quality of the visual effects.
+Reviewers in Famitsu complimented the game's animations, particularly for its characters.
+One reviewer stated that while they thought all the worthwhile to use Pokémon were in the first game, seeing the animations of all 151 of them in Stadium was a joy to behold.